 Existing datasets include Online retinal fundus image dataset for glaucoma Analysis (ORIGA, 650 fundus images), Retinal fundus images for glaucoma analysis (RIGA, 760 images), ACHIKO-K (258 images), DRISHTI-GS (100 images mainly for optic disk and cup segmentation), etc.

 AI practice on suspected glaucoma classification generally follow two approaches, i.e. an end-to-end whole image classification , or a classification based on optic disk and cup information .
-For the end-to-end approach, reported a resulting AUC of 0.986 by training an inception-v3 network on their private dataset of 48000+ images. set up a multitask deep CNN model based on a U-net sharing features for the glaucoma classification task and the disc and cup segmentation task, achieving an AUC of 0.95 while providing some medical interpretability.
+For the end-to-end approach, a resulting AUC of 0.986 by training an inception-v3 network on their private dataset of 48000+ images was reported.
+A multitask deep CNN model based on a U-net sharing features for the glaucoma classification task was set up and the disc and cup segmentation task, achieving an AUC of 0.95 while providing some medical interpretability.

 AMD